 Have Our Employment Lawyers Review Your Incentive Pay

-Contact the employment attorneys at Mark P. Carey P.C. today at (203) 255-4150 to review your long term incentive pay agreement.
+Contact the employment attorneys at Carey & Associates, P.C. today at (203) 255-4150 to review your long term incentive pay agreement.
 We will make sure your incentive agreement is competitive with other professionals in your field and reflects the value you bring to your company.
 Our employment lawyers work to help employees located in Connecticut, Manhattan and New York.